Just about every law firm wants more and better cases. This is why competition in marketing is so tough.

 - How many of the visitors reached out to you

 - What was the average cost of a lead/opportunity (CPL)

 … and be sure to tell the marketing firm how many of the people you spoke to have already become or are expected to become your clients.

 If the numbers are not where they should be, talk to us.
 We’ll get you more clients with a plan that takes all parts of digital marketing for law firms into account.

-Comrade is a Chicago based digital marketing company that specializes in website design and marketing for attorneys.
+Comrade is a Chicago-based digital marketing company that specializes in website design and digital marketing for lawyers.
 Read more about our content marketing service for law firms.